 INNOVATIVE MOSQUITO CONTROL: PROTECTING OUR COMMUNITY

 The invasive mosquito Aedes aegypti is spreading across California, including Sacramento and Yolo counties.
 This mosquito isn’t just annoying; it can carry and spread dangerous viruses including: dengue, Zika, and chikungunya.
 Since our first detections of Aedes aegypti, we’ve been working to control their spread.
-They were discovered for the first time in South Natomas in 2022 and have since expanded rapidly in the area.
+They were discovered for the first time in Rosemont in 2021 and have since expanded rapidly in the area.
 (For more information about invasive Aedes mosquitoes, click here.)

-The spread of the Aedes aegypti mosquito in South Natomas, 2022-2024
+The spread of the Aedes aegypti mosquito in the Rosemont area, 2021-2025

 FIGHTING INVASIVE MOSQUITOES WITH NEW TECHNOLOGIES